-A couple of summers ago I shared my recipe on Instagram, and my good friend Jen had zero success with it.
+A couple of summers ago, I shared my recipe on Instagram, and my good friend Jen had zero success with it.
 This discrepancy drove me nuts, so I repeated what I had communicated, and it worked for me.
 Wait, what?
 You know this version of cooking crazy, right?
-How does it work them and not me, or this time and not that?
+How does it work for them and not me, or this time and not that?

-And then last fall I re-discovered the immersion blender.
-While I don’t like to acquire tools and additional kitchen tools, and previously gave one of these away as part of my small kitchen survival strategy, I am so glad I now stow this Smart Stick (affiliate link).
+And then, last fall, I re-discovered the immersion blender.
+While I don’t like to acquire tools and additional kitchen tools and previously gave one of these away as part of my small kitchen survival strategy, I am so glad I now stow this Smart Stick (affiliate link).

 While you can whisk mayo in a bowl or blend in a food processor by adding oil drop by drop, immersion blenders are the way to go.

 And you know how I feel about homemade activities, right?
 Satisfied, smart, accomplished and set up for success.
 While using the right oil is essential every time, this method gets dumped together all at once and has worked every time.

 Here’s Ev’s latest favorite way to help me in the kitchen.

 This one’s for you, Jen.
 But I won’t rest until you’ve had success. 😉

 - 1 cup of sunflower oil (I also use light olive oil or avocado oil

 - salt to taste